peterpeterparker/daviddalbusco.com/src/blog/introducing-the-new-remote-control-for-your-presentations.md

 ### Synchronized content

-Ever since I implemented the very first version of our remote control, we always thought that it would be just really cool to synchronize the content of the presentations to display it in the controller too and guess what, we did it 😉
+Ever since I implemented the very first version of our remote control, we always thought that it would be just really cool to synchronize the content between presentation and controller.
+Guess what, we did it 😉

-It’s worth to notice that the presentation don’t have to be published on internet in order to be able to synchronize the content.
-As for the connection and commands, it is synchronized through WebRTC and therefore work even if you run your presentation locally 😁
+It’s worth to notice that the presentation don’t have to be published on internet in order to be synchronized.
+As for the connection and commands, it is performed through WebRTC and therefore work even if you run your presentation locally 😁

 *Note: this new solution is a **breaking change**.
 It is automatically rolled out in our web editor but if you have already published a deck, you just would have to publish it again in order to upgrade it.*